ucrcsedept/course-support/learning_modules/containers/podman-setup/Daniel_Mac_Installation_And_Usage_README.md

 	This command will build AND run the container using the files in the current directory. the `-d` flag indicates that the container will run in detached mode.
 This means that the current terminal window will not attach to the container, and instead the container will run in the background.
 	</details>

 5. You can verify the container is running using `podman ps`, which outputs a list of all currently running containers.
+If your container is in the list, you have successfully started your container.

 ## Developing using VSCode in a container
 1. Head to the extension tab and install the  "Dev Containers" extension in VSCode